php/doc-base/README.md

 ### New functions

-* Copy an existing xml file or use a skeleton from the HOWTO.
+* Copy an existing XML file or use a skeleton from the HOWTO.
   Rename and place it into the appropriate directory.
 * Edit.
 Be sure no leftover text exists.
 No tabs either.
-* If you are translating, remember to add the full commit-hash of the english base-file that you are translating from, to the files `EN-Revision`-comment.
+* If you are translating, remember to add the full Git commit hash of the English file that you are translating from, to the file's `EN-Revision` comment.
 * Now test locally before commit by first running
   ```bash
   php configure.php